Provide proof of your current address and photo identification at any branch to get a library card.

 Non-Minnesota residents or individuals who do not have cards issued by a Regional Library System in Minnesota may purchase an annual Washington County Library card for $60.
 Privacy Statement

 Popular titles may have waiting lists.
-Feature films released within the past two years and reference books are not requestable.
+Movies released within the past two years and reference books are not requestable.
 Library catalog

 Loan periods2 weeks for books, magazines, audiobooks and CDs1 week for DVDsUp to 3 weeks for ebooks and e-audiobooks1 or 2 weeks for Law Library materials